 We love the Maker Media organization and the team that worked there.
-They helped us get Maker Faire Orlando started, and they offered an incredible amount of help and advice to make it a better event year after year.
+They helped us get Maker Faire Miami started, and they offered an incredible amount of help and advice to make it a better event year after year.

 We need community support more than ever.
 Now is the perfect time to get involved if you want to continue Maker Faire in your local community.

 Maker Faire Miami is an all-volunteer event that is led by Moonlighter FabLab, a local non-profit.
 We’ve been involved in Maker Faire for years, and plan on doing it forever.

 If you’re interested in getting in touch with us or any of the Maker Faire organizers, let us know at Mario@MarioTheMaker.com.